spekframework/spek/docs/gherkin.md

 - `Then`: Describes the expected outcome or result.
 - `And`: Can be used as an alternative to additional `Given`, `When`, or `Then` steps.

+## Scope values
+The default caching mode for `memoized` is `CachingMode.GROUP`, which means that every scenario will have a unique instance.

 ## Best practices
 ### Validating a side-effect
 Use `Given` to setup a context or some pre conditions. `When` describes the action, and `Then`